What Is the Incarnation?

-Question 1: In all my years of faith, despite knowing that theis God’s incarnation, I didn’t understand the truth of the incarnation.
+Question: In all my years of faith, despite knowing that theis God’s incarnation, I didn’t understand the truth of the incarnation.
 If the Lord’s appearance in the is similar to how the Lord Jesus was incarnated as to do His work, then we’ll be unable to recognize the Lord Jesus, we’ll be unable to greet the Lord’s coming.
 I believe that the incarnation is a great mystery.
 Few are able to truly understand the truth of the incarnation.
 Please commune with us on this issue, what exactly is the incarnation.

 “The incarnate God is called, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
-This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
+This difference is because Christ is not of flesh and blood; He is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
-His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself” (“The Substance of Christ Is Obedience to the Will of the Heavenly Father” in The Word Appears in the Flesh).
+His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself” (“The Essence of Christ Is Obedience to the Will of the Heavenly Father” in The Word Appears in the Flesh).

 From Almighty God’s words we see that the incarnation is God’s Spirit clothed in flesh, that is, God’s Spirit is materialized in the flesh with normal humanity and normal human thinking, and thereby becomes an ordinary and normal person working and speaking among men.
 This flesh has normal humanity, but also has complete divinity.
 Though in outward appearance His flesh seems ordinary and normal, He is able to take on God’s work, can express God’s voice, and guide and save humanity.
 This is because He has complete divinity.
 Complete divinity means that all that God’s Spirit possesses—the inherent disposition of God, God’s holy and righteous substance, all that God has and is, God’s almightiness and wisdom, and God’s authority and power—these have all been materialized in the flesh.
 This flesh is Christ, is the practical God who is here on earth to do work and save mankind.
 From His outward appearance, Christ is an ordinary and normal Son of man, but He is substantively different from us created human beings.
 Created man has only humanity, he doesn’t have even the slightest trace of divine substance.
 Christ, however, not only has normal humanity; more importantly, He has complete divinity.
 So, He has God’s substance, He can represent God entirely, express all truths as God Himself, express God’s disposition and all that God has and is, and endow us with the truth, the way, and the life.
 No created man is capable of such feats.
 Christ works and speaks, expresses God’s disposition, and all that God has and is in His flesh.
 No matter how He expresses God’s word and does God’s work, He always does so within normal humanity.
 He has a normal flesh, there is nothing supernatural about Him.
 This proves that God has come into the flesh, He has already become an ordinary human.
 This ordinary and normal flesh has fulfilled the fact of “The Word Appears in the Flesh.”
 He is the practical God incarnate.
 Because Christ has complete divinity, He can represent God, express the truth, and save mankind.
 Because Christ has complete divinity, He can express God’s word directly, not just relay or pass on God’s word.
 He can express the truth anytime and anyplace, supplying, watering, and shepherding man, guiding all of mankind.
 Only because Christ has complete divinity, is it enough to prove that He possesses God’s identity and substance.
 That’s why we say that He is God’s incarnation, the practical God Himself.